Anti-Pakistan sentiment: Sports

 In February 2011, the Shiv Sena stated that it would not allow Pakistan to play any 2011 Cricket World Cup matches in Mumbai.
 Pakistan Hockey Federation also feared of sending the national hockey of Pakistan because of anti-Pakistani sentiment in India.
 The state of Maharashtra, where Shiv Sena is prominent, has been deemed an unsafe venue for hosting visiting Pakistani teams.
 Shiv Sena has periodically disrupted cricketing occasions involving the two countries.
 In 1999, it tampered the pitch at Feroz Shah Kotla Ground to stop a match between the two sides, while during the 2006 Champions Trophy it made threats against hosting Pakistan's matches in Jaipur and Mohali.
 Post-2008, it has frequently threatened against the resumption of a bilateral Indo-Pakistani cricket series.
 In October 2015, Shiv Sena activists barged into the headquarters of the Board of Control for Cricket in India (BCCI) in Mumbai, chanting anti-Pakistan slogans and stopping a scheduled meeting between BCCI president Shashank Manohar and the Pakistan Cricket Board's Shahryar Khan and Najam Sethi.

 In the 2023 Cricket World Cup, Pakistan Cricket Fans and media personnel were barred from attending the group stage match between the two nations.

+As a result of the November 2008 terrorist attacks in Mumbai by Pakistan-based militant group Lashkar-e-Taiba, Pakistani players were excluded from the Indian Premier League from the second season.
+In addition, India refused to play with Pakistan in any bilateral series and pulled out from the 2009 series.
+Furthermore, in the aftermath of the Pahalgam terror attack in April 2025 and the subsequent conflict, there have been no handshakes between captains of both teams during the 2025 Asia Cup and the 2026 Men's T20 World Cup.